 This yarn poppy craft is relaxing and quite therapeutic.
 It’s a lovely activity to do while you and your and children or students reflect about the meaning of Remembrance Day.

 Rememberance Day is approaching (November 11th), so the toddlers and preschoolers in my daycare have been busy making more poppy crafts.
-I got the idea to make yarn poppies for Remembrance Day last year, when we made this paper plate yarn art craft.
-Remembrance Day had already passed though, so I saved the idea to share with you this year.
+I got the idea to make yarn poppies for Remembrance Day when we made this paper plate yarn art craft several months ago.
+Remembrance Day had long passed, so I saved the idea to share with you for Remembrance Day this year.

 I find yarn winding to be very relaxing.
 Making this poppy craft does take some advanced fine-motor skills though, so these it’s probably best to do with kids 5 and up.

 To make our yarn poppy craft, you’ll need: